-With the majority of structures, concrete piles are used.
+With most structures, concrete piles are more common than the other piles.
 The earliest form of the concrete pile is a cast-in-place pile.
-A further advancement in construction technology lead to the creation and adoption of precast piles and eventually, prestressed piles.
+Further advancement in construction technology led to the creation and adoption of precast piles and, eventually, prestressed piles.
 All three concrete piles are viable options in today’s construction.

 Steel H-piles became a common substitute for concrete piles.
-They can withstand heavier loads and may eliminate some installation issues as compared to concrete piles.
-The process of importing and pouring concrete may not be doable in some environments, so that is when the steel pile is used.
-However, concrete piles are more preferred to use on locations with corrosive soils than steel piles.
+They can withstand heavier loads and may eliminate some installation issues compared to concrete piles.
+The process of importing and pouring concrete may not be doable in some environments, so the steel pile is used.
+However, concrete piles are preferred to use in locations with corrosive soils than steel piles.

-A composite pile may be a combination of two different materials, most commonly the combination of steel and concrete.
+A composite pile may be a combination of two different materials, most commonly steel and concrete.
 This type of pile is usually used when the required length for bearing capacity exceeds the capacity of a simple concrete pile.
-Composite piles are rarely used as the installation is difficult and it is challenging to provide a proper joint between the materials.
+Composite piles are rarely used as the installation is complex, and it is challenging to provide a proper joint between the materials.

 Figure 1: Rendering of various pile types

 Concrete piles are categorized into two types: cast-in-place piles and precast piles.
 Cast-in-place piles can be further identified as cased or uncased piles.
-Conversely, precast piles can either be normal reinforced concrete pile or a prestressed pile.
+Conversely, precast piles can either be a typical reinforced concrete pile or a prestressed pile.

 Generally, cast-in-place piles are more commonly used than precast piles.
-The use of this type of pile is more advantageous than precast piles due to ease of handling and the elimination of any storage requirements.
-When moving precast piles, there is a chance for damage upon handling, and they need to be stored on site.
-Uncased piles offer a more economical type of cast-in-place pile, while cased piles offer a more secure and accurate placement of concrete.
+This type of pile is more advantageous than precast piles due to ease of handling and the elimination of any storage requirements.
+There is a chance for damage upon handling when moving precast piles, and they need to be stored on site.
+Uncased piles offer a more economical cast-in-place pile, while cased piles offer a more secure and accurate concrete placement.